bigcommerce/dev-docs/docs/api-docs/partner/support.md

 ## Partner Support Team

-You can access the Partner Support Team through the Partner Portal.
+You can access the Partner Support Team through the [Partner Portal](https://partners.bigcommerce.com/English/).
 Once you log into your Partner Portal account, hover over the **Support** tab located in the top right corner.
-Select **Contact Support** and you will be taken to a new page where you can **Open a Support Case** or use our **Live Chat** feature.
+Select **Contact Support** and you will be taken to a new page where you can **Create a Support Case** or use our **Live Chat** feature.